bhje/LUT-SDS/README.md

 1.1 Most folders inside of the folder "gallery-images" are optional.
    Please download at least one or two of them to complete the layout of the page.
 2. Host the file index.html in a browser, for example using the built in host function in VSCode
 3. Done!
 You can now view the page and its features.
+   (Alternatively, use the pages site: https://bhje.github.io/LUT-SDS/)

 **Planning:**